 Listen to the podcast episode:

 I was recently asked in an interview what the one thing every job seeker needs is clarity.
 The answer came quickly: I know I have talked quite a bit about clarity, but some people may be thinking, “What does that mean?”
 “What does it look like for me to have clarity?”
-Answer these four questions to help you get the clarity you need before you start your job search.
+Answer these 4 questions to help you get the clarity you need before you start your job search.

 4 Questions to answer before submitting another job application: